stphivos/fnval/README.md

 The "{name}" placeholder in group #3 is automatically replaced with the right value for every user, based on their vars dictionary.
 Any number of placeholders can be used in a url path as long as they are unique.
-When enumerating users, a url is considered "unlocked" and thus added to the queue, if user vars include all keys defined in it.
+When enumerating users, a url is considered "unlocked" and thus added to the queue, if a user's vars include all keys defined in it.

 Suppose we define two users: John and Paul.
-John created playlist called 'pauls-favorites' with id = 1.
+John created playlist called 'johns-favorites' with id = 1.
 The configuration can look like this:

 ```yaml